Dietary Interventions for PCOS: One Size Doesn’t Fit All

 The key to choosing a diet is that it must be sustainable in the long term.
 PCOS is driven by hormones and hormones are really slow drivers.1

-If you want to help your body by making dietary changes, you may have to stick to your changes for several months, or even a year, before you begin to see real benefits.
+If you want to use dietary changes to help your body, you may have to stick to your changes for several months, or even a year, before you begin to see real benefits.
 (We know.
 Just what you wanted to hear.)

 I Heard That This Was Something I Had to Do

-There are a lot of dietary suggestions out there that YouTubers, Instagrammers, and Bloggers promote as necessary for women with PCOS who want to improve their health and reduce their symptoms.
+There are a lot of dietary suggestions out there that social media influencers promote as necessary for women with PCOS.

-Some of these methods are helpful, some are not, and some are only helpful for a select few, even though they’re promoted as being helpful for all women with PCOS.
+Some of these suggestions are helpful, some are not, and some are only helpful for a select few, even though they’re promoted as being helpful for all women with PCOS.

 In this section, we’ll discuss a couple of common “musts” that aren’t necessarily as imperative as they’re made out to be.

-To illustrate this point, let’s take a peek at a study that examined the relationship between the time of day calories are eaten and the metabolic outcomes these patterns elicit in women with PCOS.
+Let’s take a peek at a study that examined the relationship between the time of day when calories are eaten and the metabolic outcomes these patterns elicit in women with PCOS.

 Just from eating their calories mostly in the morning, Group A saw a 7% improvement in blood glucose and a 54% improvement in insulin.
 Group A also saw their testosterone levels decrease by 50% and their levels of SHBG increase by 105%!
 Group B didn’t see any of these beneficial changes.1,10